Coleville in Mono County, California — The American West (Pacific Coastal)

 Erected 1966 by the Bodie Chapter of the E. Clampus Vitus Society in cooperation with the Mono County Board of Supervisors (September 10, 1966).

 Other nearby markers.
-At least 6 other markers are within 15 miles of this marker, measured as the crow flies.
+At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
 Flag on Centennial Bluff (approx. 1.1 miles away); Topaz Post Office The C-130 Crew (approx. 3.6 miles away); Golden Gate Mine (approx. 4 miles away); a different marker also named Golden Gate Mine (approx. 4 miles away); Pierce Station (approx. 14.7 miles away in Nevada); Wellington (approx. 14.7 miles away in Nevada); Hoye's Store (approx. 14.8 miles away in Nevada).
 Touch for a list and map of all markers in Coleville.

 More about this marker.
 Marker is just north of Coleville High School.

 Regarding Coleville.
 Senator Cole (for whom the town was named), was the leading organizer of the Republican Party in California in 1856.
 When he died in 1924 at the age of 102, he was the oldest former senator in US history.